14-year-old charged with killing sister - KESQ

 Click here for updates on this story

-LANCASTER COUNTY, Pennsylvania (WPMT) — A 14-year-old Manheim Township girl is charged with kill her older sister in their family home early Monday morning.
+Lancaster County, Pennsylvania (WPMT) — A 14-year-old Manheim Township girl is charged with killing her older sister in their family home early Monday morning.

 Claire Miller, 14, is facing Criminal Homicide charges as an adult for her role in the incident.